What is a Public Relations Specialist?

-Public relations specialists review and sometimes write press releases.
-They also sponsor corporate events to help maintain and improve the image and identity of their organization or client.
+Public relations specialists also sponsor corporate events to help maintain and improve the image and identity of their organization or client.
 In addition, they help to clarify their organization’s point of view to its main audience through media releases and interviews.
 They observe social, economic, and political trends that might ultimately affect the organization, and they recommend ways to enhance the firm's image based on those trends.
 For example, in response to a growing concern about the environment, an oil company may create a public relations campaign to publicize its efforts to develop cleaner fuels.

 In large organizations, public relations specialists may supervise a staff.
 They also work with advertising and marketing staffs to make sure that advertising campaigns are compatible with the image the company or client is trying to portray.
 For example, if the firm has decided to emphasize its appeal to a certain group, such as younger people, the public relations manager ensures that current advertisements will be well received by that group.

-In addition, public relations specialists may handle internal communications, such as company newsletters, and may help financial managers produce an organization’s reports.
+In addition, they may handle internal communications, such as company newsletters, and may help financial managers produce an organization’s reports.
 They may help the organization’s top executives by drafting speeches, arranging interviews, and maintaining other forms of public contact.

 What is the workplace of a Public Relations Specialist like?